-A comprehensive investigation of the complex inter-dependencies within the multi-model ensemble in use and further between models from the same institution or of similar origin is beyond the scope of this study and will be subject of future work.
-Here we limit ourselves to pointing out several base features of the output-based clustering, which serve as indications that it is skilful in identifying inter-dependent models.
-The labels of models with the same origin or with known shared components are marked in the same colour in figure 5.
-These two factors are the most objective measure for a priori model dependence we have.
-The information about the model components is taken from each model's description page on the ES-DOC explorer (https://es-doc.org/cmip6/) as listed in table S4 in the supplement.
+several base features of the output-based clustering, which serve as indications that it is skillful with respect to identifying interdependent models.
+The labels of models with the same origin or with known shared components are marked in the same color in Fig. 5.
+These two factors are the most objective measure for a priori model dependence that we have.
+The information about the model components is taken from each model's description page on the ES-DOC explorer (https://es-doc.org/cmip6/, last access: 17 April 2020), as listed in Table S4.

-Figure 5 clearly shows that clustering models based on the selected diagnostics performs well: models with shared components or with the same origin (indicated by the same colour) are always grouped together.
-Looking into a bit more detail we find, for example, that closely related models such as low and high resolution versions (MPI-ESM-2-LR and MPI-ESM-2-HR; CNRM-CM6-1 and CNRM-CM6-1-HR) or versions with only one differing component (CESM2 and CESM2-WACCM; INM-CM5-0 and INM-CM4-8; both differing only in the atmosphere) are detected as being very similar.
-Both MIROC models, which have been identified as very independent based on figure 4, in turn, are found to be very far away from each other and even further away from all other models in the CMIP6 MME.
+Figure 5 clearly shows that clustering models based on the selected diagnostics performs well: models with shared components or with the same origin (indicated by the same color) are always grouped together.
+Examining this in more detail, we find, for example, that closely related models such as low- and high-resolution versions (MPI-ESM-2-LR and MPI-ESM-2-HR; CNRM-CM6-1 and CNRM-CM6-1-HR) or versions with only one differing component (CESM2 and CESM2-WACCM; INM-CM5-0 and INM-CM4-8; both differing only in the atmosphere) are detected as being very similar.
+Both MIROC models, which have been identified as very independent based on Fig. 4, in turn, are found to be very far away from each other and even further away from all of the other models in the CMIP6 MME.

-To investigate if the independence weighting correctly translates model distance into weights we now look at two models as examples: one that performs well and is relatively independent (MIROC6) and another that also performs well but is more dependent (MPI-ESM1-2-HR).
-Each has multiple ensemble members; we remove one member from each and add it to the MME as an additional model as detailed in section 2.7.
+To investigate if the independence weighting correctly translates model distance into weights, we now look at two models as examples: one that performs well and is relatively independent (MIROC6) and another that also performs well but is more dependent (MPI-ESM1-2-HR).
+Each has multiple ensemble members; we remove one member from each and add it to the MME as an additional model, as detailed in Sect.
+2.7.

-In the first case (figure 6a; MIROC6 which is among the least dependent models), the original weight is reduced by almost 1/2, which is close to what we would expect in the idealised case.
-All other models are unaffected by adding a duplicate of MIROC6, even the other model from the same center, MIROC-ES2L which differs in atmospheric resolution and cumulus treatment (Tatebe et al., 2019; Hajima et al., 2019).
-Based on the "family tree" shown in figure 5 this behaviour is not surprising: the two MIROC models are not only identified as the most independent models in the CMIP6 MME but also as very independent from each other.
-While some of the components and parameterizations are similar, updates in parameterizations and in the tuning of the parameters appear to be sufficient here to create a model that behaves quite differently.
+In the first case (Fig. 6a; MIROC6 which is among the least dependent models), the original weight is reduced by almost half, which is close to what we would expect in the idealized case.
+All other models are unaffected by the addition of a duplicate of MIROC6, even the other model from the same center - MIROC-ES2L, which differs in atmospheric resolution and cumulus treatment (Tatebe et al., 2019; Hajima et al., 2020).
+Based on the "family tree" shown in Fig. 5 this behavior is not surprising: the two MIROC models are not only identified as the most independent models in the CMIP6 MME, but they are also identified as being very independent of one another.
+While some of the components and parameterizations are similar, updates to parameterizations and to the tuning of the parameters appear to be sufficient here to create a model that behaves quite differently.